junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Castiel sits up with eyes wide and gentle, locked on him.

-"Dean," he says with his low voice.
-His sounds familiar and deep, though maybe too sad and tired compared to what he used to be, but at least he's not weak or dying or anything along that line.
+"Dean," he says with his low voice, sounds familiar and deep, though maybe too sad and tired compared to what he used to be, but at least he's not weak or dying or anything along that line.
 The wounds and cuts all disappeared with that burst of light, and no sign of blood anywhere.
 Even the clothes are fresh as new.

 Here he is, Angel of the Lord with a capital "A", fresh and new.
 Dean can't stop a smile unfurling on his face.
 "Cas!"
-He lets out a long relieved breaths, punching the angel on the shoulder, "Don't do that again!"
+He lets out a long relieved breaths, punching the angel on the shoulder.
+"Don't do that again!"

 Next to them, Sam also exhales in relief.